Updated 31 August, 2022

 - Also, be aware of slang, trendy words, and highly technical vocabulary.
 Keywords like cheesy, facepalm, or lede are better to omit.
 They’re not common so won’t help your users to search for assets.

-By the way, incorporating a controlled vocabulary like in Pics.io can be a good starting point for your asset tagging strategy.
+By the way, incorporating a controlled vocabulary (like in Pics.io) can be a good starting point for your asset tagging strategy.
 You provide a well-prepared list of keywords for the team to use.
-Thus, uploaders and searchers stay on the same page, and the management doesn’t have to worry about consistency in taxonomy.
+Uploaders and searchers stay on the same page, and the management doesn’t have to worry about consistency in taxonomy.

 Tip #4.
 Consider the context

 It’s critical to think about the end users when selecting keywords.
-This is why we recommend considering the context whenever tagging assets.
+This is why we recommend considering the context when tagging assets.